devnull-cz/c-prog-lang/modules/conway-1d.md

 ## Conway 1D

-write a 1-D implementation of Conway's life
+write a 1-D implementation of Conway's game of life
   - use rule 30 (http://mathworld.wolfram.com/Rule30.html) to determine the next
   - use two arrays (one 2-D and one 1-D) to represent the rules and its resulting values